Mexico Invest Free shortlist

 The fideicomiso claim is especially important: some sales representatives describe the resort’s own trust structure as equivalent to a buyer having fideicomiso ownership.
 These are completely different legal instruments.
 Only a closing at a notario with an escritura in your name creates beneficial title.

-Tax treatment: another dimension favoring condo ownership
+What should buyers verify on tax treatment: another dimension favoring condo ow?

 Timeshare tax treatment